ashaikh23/IMC-Prosperity-4/README.md

 ### 🧩 Round 5 Strategy Explanation

-> **Note:** Round 5 ("Galactic Pavilion") was not a serious attempt — final projects were due, so the submission was low-effort.
+> **Note:** Round 5 ("Galactic Pavilion") was not a serious attempt, final projects were due, so the submission was low-effort.
 The official result was a **−100,564 algorithmic loss** and a **+17,880 manual gain**, for a Round 5 total of −82,684 and a final overall score of −13,499.
 The section below documents what the round was and what the (unsuccessful) submission tried to do, framed honestly around the real outcome.

 #### Final-Round Result Summary